BOARD OF DIRECTORS

 C. Ray Mayhall, Jr.

-Ray is a native of Mobile, Alabama.
-After forty years in the Coca-Cola Bottling business, he retired as the Senior Vice-President of Sales for Coca-Cola Bottling Company Consolidated.
-Ray graduated with a Bachelor of Science in Marketing and Advertising from the University of Southern Mississippi.
-He completed Executive Development Programs for Marketing and Human Resources at Harvard University as well as the Executive Development Program for Business at the J.L.
-Kellogg Graduate School of Management at Northwestern University.
-He is past President of the Board of Mobile Baykeeper and currently serves on the Executive Committee.
-He serves on the Executive Committee of the Fowl River Area Civic Association, the Board of Directors of the Bellingrath Gardens and Home Foundation, and works with the American Cancer Society.
-Ray is a member of St. Rose of Lima Church.
-He resides on Fowl River with his wife, Jacque.
+A native of Mobile, Ray is the retired Senior Vice-President of Sales Operations for Coca-Cola Bottling Company Consolidated.
+He now owns and operates Servpro of Southwest Mobile.
+He graduated with a Bachelor of Science in Marketing and Advertising from the University of Southern Mississippi.
+He also completed Executive Programs at Harvard and the Kellogg School of Business at Northwestern University.
+Ray is a member of St. Phillip Neri Church.
+He serves on the Board of Trustees for Bellingrath Home and Gardens and works with the American Cancer Society.
+He resides on Fowl River in South Mobile County with his wife Jacque.

 Paul grew up in Fairhope, swimming, paddling and fishing on Mobile Bay.
 Paul graduated from the University of Alabama and, after a two year stint with the U.S. Army by invitation, graduated from Alabama Law School.
 Paul has practiced law in Mobile for “a lot” of years, specializing in labor and employment law representing management.
 Paul’s wife Karen, also an Alabama Law School graduate, chose a higher calling and teaches in the International Baccalaureate program at Fairhope High School.
 Paul and Karen have lived on the Eastern Shore for some forty years and recently became “bluffers” living high above the duck pond overlooking Mobile Bay on North Bayview in Fairhope.
 They enjoy frequent visits from their three sons and their wives and six grandchildren!
 Paul and Karen are dedicated to protecting and preserving Mobile Bay and our environment (and the ducks).